+Get ready for a journey through time.
 Europe is home to countless cities that have withstood the test of time.
-Many cities are thousands of years old, have a UNESCO status and are on a bucket list of visitors.
+Many are thousands of years old, have a precious UNESCO status, and are on a bucket list of many people.

 The best historical cities in Southern Europe